logto-io/docs/docs/docs/recipes/single-sign-on/idp-initiated-sso.md

     SP->>User: Authenticate user
 ```

-To configure this option, select the `Redirect to client for SP-initiated authentication` option in the `IdP-initiated SSO` tab of the SAML connector settings.
+To setup this option, select the `Redirect to client for SP-initiated authentication` card in the `IdP-initiated SSO` tab of the SAML connector settings.

 ![SP-initiated SSO flow](./assets/sp-initiated-sso-flow.webp)

 1. Provide a `Client redirect URL` to redirect the user to the default SP application after the IdP-initiated SSO flow.
 Logto will redirect the user to this URL with the `?ssoConnectorId={connectorId}` query parameter appended to the URL.
 The client application should handle the redirection and initiate the OIDC authentication request.
-(We recommend using a dedicated route or page in your client application to handle the OIDC authentication request.)
+(We recommend using a dedicated route or page in your client application to handle the IdP-initiated SSO authentication request.)

 2. Handle the OIDC authentication request at the client side using the `ssoConnectorId` query parameter to identify the SAML connector that initiated the IdP-initiated SSO authentication flow.

-3. Pass the [direct sign-in](https://docs.logto.io/docs/references/openid-connect/authentication-parameters/#direct-sign-in authentication parameter in the OIDC authentication request to Logto to complete the SSO authentication flow.
+3. Pass the [direct sign-in](https://docs.logto.io/docs/references/openid-connect/authentication-parameters/#direct-sign-in) authentication parameter in the sign-in request to Logto to complete the SSO authentication flow.

 ```typescript
 // React example